magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

    * A redirect URL where the user will be sent after logging in.

 3. **Log in Using the Third-Party Provider with a Token**
-   CSP receives an authentication token once the user authorizes via the third-party login page.
+   CSP receives an authentication token once the user authorizes via the third-party authorization URL.
 The `LoginToThirdPartyAuthenticationProvider` method processes this token with the state ID and completes the login.

 Below is a simplified example showing how to retrieve supported providers and initiate an SSO login:

 ```
-// Retrieve supported third-party providers
+// Application retrieves supported third-party providers from CSP
 csp::common::Array<EThirdPartyAuthenticationProviders> providers =
 	UserSystem->GetSupportedThirdPartyAuthenticationProviders();

-// Get authorization URL for the selected provider
+// Application gets authorization URL for the selected provider
 UserSystem->GetThirdPartyProviderAuthoriseURL(providers[0], RedirectURL, [](StringResultCallback callback) {
 	// Authorisation URL returned
 });

+// Application redirects user to the third-party authorization URL and retrieves the token once the user has logged in

-// Log in with third-party token
+// Application logs in via CSP in with third-party token
 UserSystem->LoginToThirdPartyAuthenticationProvider(ThirdPartyToken, ThirdPartyStateId, Optional<bool>(), LoginStateResultCallback);
 ```